jsk-herman/paper-jsk/.github/SECURITY.md

 If you feel insecure about sharing your private information with, you could first ensure the browsers you're using to use our projects enables you to browse securely without any trackers involved.
-Additionally, you can email the maintainer at [somraj.mle@gmail.com][email] to do so.
-But before you do so, make sure you've read through the [Data Deletion Request (Universal Analytics)][data deletion rquest guide] guide for instructions on how to do the same.
+Additionally, you can email the maintainer at [hello] at [jskherman.com] to do so.
+But before you do so, make sure you've read through the [Data Deletion Request (Universal Analytics)][data deletion request guide] guide for instructions on how to do the same.

 If you've further queries about the same, feel free to reach out to the